Citizens for Responsibility and Ethics in Washington: Activities

 In 2012, CREW released a report entitled Family Affair, which examined how members of Congress had used their positions to benefit themselves and their families.
 The report included 248 members of the United States House of Representatives, 105 Democrats and 143 Republicans, "about equal to their parties' proportional makeup in the House."
 Common practices that do not appear to violate laws or House ethics rules but still raise ethical questions include: paying family for congressional office and campaign work, collecting reimbursements from official US House and campaign budgets, earmarking to projects connected with family members, and charging interest on personal loans given to their campaigns.

-FOIA requests for emails

-In 2012, after learning that former EPA administrator Lisa Jackson had used an alias email account to conduct government business, CREW submitted an FOIA request for "records sufficient to show the number of email accounts of or associated with Secretary Hilary Rodham Clinton, and the extent to which those email accounts are identifiable as those of or associated with Secretary Clinton."
-The State Department's FOIA office says the request was closed in May 2013, but had no further information.
-CREW says it has not received any further information on the request since the State Department acknowledged receiving it.